 How to Apply

 - Submit two resumes describing your professional performing career and other relevant employment

 - Resumes should be uploaded to the application

 - The letter should be from a current or former employer and support, in general terms, that you meet the minimum criterion of six years professional performing experience where performing was your primary source of employment and you are dedicated to transitioning into arts management.
 All experience need not be with the same organization.
 Multiple letters are not necessary.

-- Letters can uploaded to the application or emailed to email@example.com
+- Letters can be emailed with your application or sent directly by the reference to firstname.lastname@example.org

 All application materials submitted become the confidential property of the Kennedy Center and are not returnable.